kendayao/Fido-Friend/README.md

 ## Description

-This is a web application to connect dog owners with each other.
-It also helps people find dog friendly locations near them based on location.
+This is a responsive web application to connect dog owners with each other.
+Dog owners can see other dog owners around their local area and have the ability to message each other via a chat feature.
+It also helps people find dog friendly locations near them based on location inputted.
 This portfolio was built with REACT and a few other languages, see below for a complete list.
 Enjoy!

 ## Table of Contents